OptimalBits/bull/REFERENCE.md

 emailQueue.process('sendEmail', 25, sendEmail)
 ```

-Specify `*` as the process name will make it the default processor for all named jobs.
+Specifying `*` as the process name will make it the default processor for all named jobs.
-It frequently used to process all named jobs from one process function:
+It is frequently used to process all named jobs from one process function:
 ```js
 const differentJobsQueue = new Queue('differentJobsQueue')
 differentJobsQueue.process('*', processFunction)